-^{}These test frames are only valid in Full Duplex mode.
+\These test frames are only valid in Full Duplex mode.

 1. If the DUT supports Flow Control then cause the DUT to enter a mode in which the reception of PAUSE frames is enabled.
 Send a 63-Byte PAUSE frame and observe if this frame is accepted and causes the DUT to pause the transmission of frames.
-The output and statistics of the DUT are observed.
+The output of the DUT is observed.

 1. Repeat Parts A, B, and C with each test packet preceded and followed by a valid packet, separated by a minimum interPacketGap.
-The output and statistics of the DUT are observed.
+The output of the DUT is observed.